-We had \$19.0 billion and \$16.3 billion of gross reserves for losses and LAE as of December 31, 2021 and 2020, respectively.
+We had \$22.1 billion and \$19.0 billion of gross reserves for losses and LAE as of December 31, 2022 and 2021, respectively.
 These amounts are recorded at their nominal value, as opposed to present value, which would reflect a discount adjustment to reflect the time value of money.
 Since losses are paid out over a period of time, the present value of the reserves is less than the nominal value.
 As interest rates rise, the present value of the reserves decreases and, conversely, as interest rates decline, the present value increases.
 These movements are the opposite of the interest rate impacts on the fair value of investments.
 While the difference between present value and nominal value is not reflected in our financial statements, our financial results will include investment income over time from the investment portfolio until the claims are paid.
-Our loss and loss reserve obligations have an expected duration of approximately 4.0 years, which is reasonably consistent with our fixed income portfolio.
-If we were to discount our loss and LAE reserves, net of ceded reserves, the discount would be approximately \$1.0 billion resulting in a discounted reserve balance of approximately \$16.0 billion, representing approximately 68.2% of the value of the fixed maturity investment portfolio funds.
+Our loss and loss reserve obligations have an expected duration of approximately 3.8 years, which is reasonably consistent with our fixed income portfolio.
+If we were to discount our loss and LAE reserves, net of ceded reserves, the discount would be approximately \$3.6 billion resulting in a discounted reserve balance of approximately \$16.4 billion, representing approximately 67.9% of the value of the fixed maturity investment portfolio funds.

 Equity Risk.
 Equity risk is the potential change in fair and/or market value of the common stock, preferred stock and mutual fund portfolios arising from changing prices.
-Our equity investments consist of a diversified portfolio of individual securities and mutual funds, which invest principally in high quality common and preferred stocks that are traded on the major exchanges, and mutual fund investments in emerging market debt.
+Our equity investments consist of a diversified portfolio of individual securities and mutual funds, which invest principally in high quality common and preferred stocks that are traded on the major exchanges.
 The primary objective of the equity portfolio is to obtain greater total return relative to our core bonds over time through market appreciation and income.